JBro-Birds/UFOs/README.md

 ![filter_tx&light_revised](https://raw.githubusercontent.com/JBro-Birds/UFOs/master/support_readme/filter_tx&light_revised.png)

 *  To return to the full data set the user can refresh the webpage or remove the filter value/s and press "enter" on their keyboard.

+## Summary

+A drawback of the webpage is that the filter functionality is very basic.
+The end user has to know the exact filter values to enter when filtering.
+For example to filter on the state of Arkansas the user has to know the state abbreviation is "ar".
+For the date filter only a single date can be filtered at a time.
+Two recommendations to enhance the filtering functionality is to build in the ability for the end user to select a range of dates for a given search and for the other filters to function as drop-down selection fields for the end user to make selections.